Items filtered by date: July 2024

 Sever's disease, medically known as calcaneal apophysitis, is a common cause of heel pain in growing children.
 This condition occurs when the growth plate in the heel becomes inflamed due to repetitive stress or excessive physical activity.
 Common causes include participation in sports that involve running or jumping, such as soccer or basketball.
 Symptoms of Sever's disease include pain and tenderness in the heel, swelling, and difficulty walking.
 Preventing this condition involves ensuring children wear properly fitting, supportive footwear and encouraging them to stretch before physical activity.
 Limiting activities that place excessive strain on the heel can also help.
 Early detection and management are vital to prevent long-term discomfort.
 If your child has heel pain, it is suggested that you consult a podiatrist.

 Sever's disease often occurs in children and teens.
 If your child is experiencing foot or ankle pain, see one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors can treat your child’s foot and ankle needs.
+Our doctor can treat your child’s foot and ankle needs.

 Sever’s Disease